- Expert led visits to see spectacular religious architecture and pilgrimage sites.

 Although the group tour ends in Shiraz and many will return home, it is here that you can extend your trip in Iran to include a visit to Isfahan, Yazd or Tehran.
 This can be arranged on a private tour basis.
 Please discuss the options with our travel consultant.

-For the expertise of William Taylor as well as the opportunity to travel with like-minded individuals in a beguiling part of the world.
-William's understanding of Islamic and Christian history through the ages, puts him in a unique position to give insightful interpretation of both countries, pointing out the obvious differences and the subtle similarities.
+For the expertise of Sylvie Franquet as well as the opportunity to travel with like-minded individuals in a beguiling part of the world.
+Sylvie's understanding of knowledge of northern Iran, puts her in a unique position to give insightful interpretation of both countries, pointing out the obvious differences and the subtle similarities.

 Luxury hotels in Armenia are not to the same standard as those of other more developed countries within Europe.
 The capital city of Yerevan offers a larger selection and therefore a slightly higher standard than accommodation outside of the main city, which is more basic.